Banbridge: The Troubles

 Banbridge had three major bombings during the Troubles.
 On 15 March 1982, a Provisional IRA bomb on Bridge Street killed a schoolboy and injured 36 people.
 On 4 April 1991, another IRA bomb of 1,000 lb of explosives caused widespread damage and injured a police officer outside Banbridge Courthouse.
 There was also a dissident republican bombing on 1 August 1998 after the signing of the Good Friday Agreement (see 1998 Banbridge bombing) when a bomb detonated outside a shoe shop in Newry Street.

 Townlands

-Like the rest of Ireland, the Banbridge area has long been divided into townlands, whose names mostly come from the Irish language.
+Like the rest of Northern Ireland, the Banbridge area is divided into townlands.
 Banbridge sprang up in a townland called Ballyvally.
 Over time, the surrounding townlands have been built upon and they have lent their names to many streets, roads and housing estates.
-The following is a list of townlands within Banbridge's urban area, alongside their likely etymologies:
+The following townlands are in Banbridge: